 Delhi Election Result 2020: AAP heads for big win; Akhilesh Yadav congratulates Arvind Kejriwal

-New Delhi, Feb 11: Arvind Kejriwal-led Aam Aadmi Party is all set to witness a resounding victory in the Delhi assembly elections to retain power for a third term.
+New Delhi, Feb 11: Arvind Kejriwal-led Aam Aadmi Party (AAP) is all set to witness a resounding victory in the Delhi assembly elections to retain power for a third term.

 On Tuesday, the votes for the February 8 elections were counted where the AAP was leading in 58 of 70 seats and the BJP in 12.
-However, the nation's grand-old party (Congress) was virtually decimated in a city it had ruled for three consecutive terms under Sheila Dikshit.
+However, Congress, the nation's grand-old party was virtually decimated in a city it had ruled for three consecutive terms under Sheila Dikshit.

 The elections, that took place in the national capital between massive protests in the city over the Centre's decision on the new citizenship law, the National Register of Citizens (NRC) and the National Population Register (NPR).